Western Illinois University: Macomb Campus

 Your cumulative GPA calculation is based on ALL hours attempted (transfer hours included) prior to earning your bachelor's degree.
 If a course was initially failed and then repeated, BOTH grades are used in the calculation.
 Grades are calculated as A, B, C, D, F, only - no plus/minus considered.
 If you attended an institution using AB, BC, CD grades, please note AB = B, BC = C and CD = D in our calculation.

 How will I know whether or not I've been accepted?

-You will receive a brief email from the School of Graduate Studies indicating whether or not you were accepted, followed by an official letter sent via postal mail.
-You are always welcome to contact the Graduate Office during the application process to check on your status.
+You will receive a brief email from the School of Graduate Studies indicating your acceptance, followed by an official letter sent via postal mail.
+You are always welcome to contact the Graduate School during the application process to check on your status.